-Open Disk Cleanup
+Open Disk Clean-up

-This tool deletes unnecessary or temporary files on your hard drive so you can increase the amount of free storage space.
+This tool deletes unnecessary or temporary files on your hard drive so that you can increase the amount of free storage space.

 The Windows Experience Index provides a summary of your PC's capabilities.
 It shows you which parts of your PC are performing best and which might be slowing things down.
-For more info, see What is the Windows Experience Index?
+For more information, see What is the Windows Experience Index?

 Open Task Manager by swiping in from the right edge of the screen, tapping Search (or if you're using a mouse, pointing to the upper-right corner of the screen, moving the mouse pointer down, and then clicking Search), entering Task Manager in the search box, tapping or clicking Apps, and then tapping or clicking Task Manager.

-Tap or click the Startup tab.
+Tap or click the Start-up tab.